ElvinC/rocketbeacon/README.md

 If powered by an external battery (e.g. 1s lipo), connect to the V+ and GND pins.
 Note that it doesn't have reverse polarity protection, so double check the polarity!

-# Compile and program
+## Compile and program
 The firmware can be modified and compiled with [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html).

 The main code is located in `Firmware\Core\Src\main.c`

-Programming the firmware can be done with [STM32CubeProg](https://www.st.com/en/development-tools/stm32cubeprog.html) and a cheap FTDI to USB dongle.
+Programming the firmware can be done with [STM32CubeProg](https://www.st.com/en/development-tools/stm32cubeprog.html) and a cheap UART to USB dongle (Search "ftdi adaptor" and get one of the red dongles 6 pins)

 * Disconnect power
 * Hold down the button